ModiaSim/ModiaMath.jl/docs/src/index.md

    Advantage: very robust; disadvantage: > 3 GByte memory needed;\
    ModiaMath is based on the Python 3.x version of Matplotlib where some keywords are different to the Python 2.x version.
-2. Include the path to the python executable in your `HOME/.juliarc.jl` file:\
+2. Include the path to the Python executable in your `HOME/.juliarc.jl` file:\
     `ENV["PYTHON"] = joinpath("....", "Anaconda3", "python.exe")`
 3. Start Julia, give the command `ENV["PYTHON"]` in the REPL, and check whether the path is correct (if you made a typo in the `.juliarc.jl` file, Julia might use another